hpesciotti/GeoQuiz/README.md

 ### **2.3.
 Wireframes**

-I generated the preliminary website wireframes utilizing Balsamiq.
+I generated the preliminary web application wireframes utilizing Balsamiq.
 I had yet to finalize the colour scheme at this stage of the project's conception.
-Therefore, I focused solely on establishing the foundational elements of features and application flow.
+Therefore, I focused solely on establishing the foundational elements of features and web application flow.

 In this sense, I have identified three essential stages for the app to meet the user stories requirements, which I have appointed as:
 - intro - "landing page" with the instructions and a form section to get the player name.